asegun-cod/asegun-cod/README.md

 He has about 3 years of self learning and over a year of professional experience in Data Wrangling, Natural Language Processing (NLP), Deep Learning (DL) and Forecasting.

-He was formally a Data Science Intern, at Nottinghamshire Healthcare NHS Foundation Trust.
-And Currently work as Data Quality Analyst at Wastepack Group.
+He was formally a Data Science Intern at Nottinghamshire Healthcare NHS Foundation Trust.
+And currently work as a Data Quality Analyst at Wastepack Group.

 **Competencies:** *data science, machine learning, deep learning, NLP, PyTorch, Python, R, Excel, SQL*